yangosoft/vsp/README.md

 # VHDL Simple Processor

-Very basic 8 bit and 16 bus address processor written in VHDL.
+Very basic 16 bit processor written in VHDL.

 Will be tested in a Spartan 3S500E